robkra-tak/transcript-merger/README.md

 # Merge Transcripts Script

-This script allows users to merge transcripts from multiple text files and update timestamps based on the elapsed time.
+This script allows users to merge youtube transcripts from multiple text files and update timestamps based on the elapsed time.
 It processes all `.txt` files in the specified directory (and its subdirectories) to create a consolidated transcript with updated timestamps.

 ## Prerequisites